otfried/ipe/manual/80_advanced.rst

 If you have installed Ipe for your personal use only (for instance under Windows), you can simply modify the original Lua file.
-In all other cases, you need to provide a small Lua ipelet that will change the setting you wish to change.
+In all other cases, you need to provide a small Lua file that will change the setting you wish to change.

-A small example is the following ipelet that changes a keyboard shortcut and the maximum zoom:
+A small example is the following customization that changes a keyboard shortcut and the maximum zoom:

 .. code-block::

    ----------------------------------------------------------------------
-   -- My customization ipelet: customize.lua
+   -- My Ipe customizations: customization.lua
    ----------------------------------------------------------------------
    prefs.max_zoom = 100
    shortcuts.insert_text_box = "I"
    shortcuts.mode_splines = "Alt+Ctrl+I"

-The ipelet needs to be placed with the extension ``.lua`` somewhere on the ipelet path (check *Show configuration* again).
-On Unix, the directory :file:`~/.local/share/ipe/ipelets` will do nicely.
-On Windows, you will have to set the environment variable IPELETPATH, see the next section.
+Place this file :file:`customization.lua` in Ipe's configuration folder (you'll find the exact location listed on the ipelet path (check *Show configuration* again).

+On Linux, it is typically :file:`~/.config/ipe/customization.lua`, on MacOS, it is :file:`~/Library/Ipe/customization.lua`, on Windows, the file has to be in the top level of the Ipe directory (the same place that contains the *readme.txt* and *gpl.txt* files).

 .. _environment: